-We want to thank you for considering supporting our Lockdown Hope Appeal, in a time when so many are struggling.
+We want to thank you for considering supporting our Lockdown Hope Appeal, at a time when many are struggling.
 Thank you also to those who so far have responded, generously giving £90,616.

 Below Robin MacLellan, SU Scotland CEO, shares with us the current opportunities and challenges of ministry with young people.
-An open letter to the SU Family also available below.
+An open letter to the SU Family follows.

 I’m writing to ask for your help as we see children and young people exploring the Bible and responding to Jesus in brand new ways!

 All our usual ministry activities will be paused for many months.

 For the thousands of children and young people that we’d have met in schools or at our centres and campsites this spring and summer, it’s become a virtual “famine of hearing the words of the Lord” (Amos 8:11).
 On the face of it, it’s a huge loss for them and painful for SU volunteers and staff to process.
 We can but trust that God’s sovereign plans and purposes are bigger than that and do everything we can to reach out in innovative ways.

 The crisis has also meant a drastic loss of income, especially with the cancellation of SU holidays, weekends and school residentials at our centres and the Magnitude festival.
 So far, we have managed to keep our heads above water, thanks to regular giving from supporters and the Government’s furlough scheme paying most of the salary costs of our staff team who have had no work to do.
 However, as the crisis continues and physical distancing measures look set to persist for a long time, we are facing significant financial challenges ahead.
 We are forecasting an average gap of around £80,000 per month later this year.